 3.4.1 Initiating an Request

-To initiate a request for long-term and have the request considered for validation under Section 3.4.2, the requesting Scheduling Cordinator must submit all of the following during the Cluster Application Window:
+To initiate a request for long-term Wheeling Through Priority and have the request considered for validation under Section 3.4.2, the requesting Scheduling Coordinator must submit all of the following during the Cluster Application Window:

 (i) A study deposit of $100,000.

-(ii) A completed application in the form of Appendix 1, including the requested MW quantity, term, Intertie point of receipt (source) and point of delivery (sink) locations
+(ii) A completed application in the form of Appendix 1, including identification of the requested MW quantity, term, Intertie point of receipt (source) and point of delivery (sink) locations and identification of any executed firm power supply contract to support an external load serving entity’s load, a firm power supply contract to support an external load serving entity’s load where execution is contingent upon the availability of a long-term wheeling Through Priority on the CAISO system, or the external load serving entity’s ownership of an external resource to serve external load that will be supporting the request for a long-term Wheeling Through Priority, meeting the requirements of this Appendix GG.

-The CAISO requires the foregoing information to be complete and specific to the request for long-term The CAISO will first determine whether a submitted request is complete.
+The CAISO requires the foregoing information to be complete and specific to the request for a long-term Wheeling Through Priority.
+The CAISO will first determine whether a submitted request is complete.
 The CAISO will not initiate any review of a request for completeness until the CAISO receives the study deposit.
 The CAISO will review each request and notify the requesting Scheduling Coordinator whether it is complete or contains omissions within five (5) Business Days of submission.
 Any requesting Scheduling Coordinator that has not submitted a complete request by April 15 (or the next Business Day if April 15 is not a Business Day) will be deemed incomplete with no opportunity to cure or otherwise be included in that year’s Queue Cluster.

 The CAISO requires study deposits to review and validate the request.
 Notwithstanding Section 3.4.2 or any other provision in this LTWTP regarding validation or the ability to cure deficiencies, the CAISO will not review, process, or validate a request absent the study deposit.
 Any requesting Scheduling Coordinator that has not submitted a complete study deposit by April 15 (or the next Business Day if April 15 is not a Business Day) will be deemed invalid with no opportunity to cure or otherwise be included in that year’s Queue Cluster.